 unprofessional conduct of a character likely to deceive, defraud, or harm the public.

-J. Habitual or excessive use or addiction to alcohol,
+J. Habitual or excessive use or abuse of drugs

-narcotics, stimulants, or any other chemical agent or drug that results in the inability to practice with reasonable judgment, skill, or safety.
+defined in law as controlled substances, alcohol, or any other substance that results in the inability to practice with reasonable judgment, skill, or safety.

-K. Discipline by another state, District of Columbia,
+K. Discipline by another state, unit of government,

 M. A finding by the Board that the licensee or